 Now we have one final exercise left to increase the strength of the big back muscles.

 Lower back pain exercise 4: Increase the strength of your back muscles

-This results in less strength in your lower back muscles which makes lifting more difficult.
+It results in less strength in your lower back muscles, which makes lifting more difficult.

 With the following exercise we’re going to restore the strength of your lower back muscles: